China Oct refinery output rebounds after fuel crunch

 BEIJING, Nov 15 (Reuters) - China's daily crude oil throughput rebounded in October from its lowest level in more than a year in the previous month, with refiners cranking up operations amid high fuel prices and robust demand.

-Processing volumes in October were 58.4 million tonnes, data from the National Bureau of Statistics (NBS) showed on Monday, equivalent to 13.75 million barrels per day (bpd), up from a 16-month low of 13.64 million tonnes in September
+Processing volumes in October were 58.4 million tonnes, data from the National Bureau of Statistics (NBS) showed on Monday, equivalent to 13.75 million barrels per day (bpd), up from a 16-month low of 13.64 bpd in September.

 Refined fuel product prices have been rising since mid-August on increased demand from industrial users and tight supply.
 Wholesale diesel and gasoline prices in southern China gained more than 30% through late October, when Beijing announced it would tap state fuel reserves.